Kaktus1549/Eternal-FunctionsBot/README.md

 - If message is not found, he creates new one
 - If message is found and its from bot, he edits it
 - If message is found and its not from bot or there are multiple messages, he deletes them and creates new one
+- Can be disabled in config.json by setting "enabled" to false

 ## Info